2023 Best Value Sociology Master's Degree Schools in the New England Region

 Read full report on Sociology at Suffolk University

-Southern Connecticut State University did quite well in this year’s ranking of the best places for sociology students to get a master’s degree.
-It came in at #8 on the list.
-SCSU is a moderately-sized public school located in the midsize city of New Haven.
+Southern Connecticut State University came in at #8 in this year’s edition of the Best Value Sociology Master’s Degree Schools in the New England Region ranking.
+SCSU is a moderately-sized public school located in the medium-sized city of New Haven.

 The average tuition and fees for an out-of-state graduate students at SCSU are $26,537 a year.